 What God-given resources have you been wasting?
 (Let the children respond, or just let them think about it.
 In older classes you might ask them to write down their ideas.)

-How could you do better at using the resources God allows you to use?
-(Teacher, allow for discussion.)
 Let's pray about this right now.
 Let's ask God to help you conserve those resources and use them for good, that nothing be lost.
 (Teacher, pray for the students that they might become good stewards of God's resources and not be wasteful.
 Pray that they would be able to use all God gives them for good.
 If the students have mentioned specific areas where they need to change, pray for those areas.)
 In older classes, you might ask several students to pray.
 Guide their prayers along the lines suggested.